Load data using Stream Load transaction interface

 The Stream Load transaction interface provides the following API operations, which are used to manage transactions:

-• /api/transaction/begin: starts a new transaction.
+: starts a new transaction./api/transaction/commit

-• /api/transaction/rollback: rolls back the current transaction to abort data changes.
+: rolls back the current transaction to abort data changes.

 Transaction pre-commit

-The Stream Load transaction interface provides the /api/transaction/prepare operation, which is used to pre-commit the current transaction and make data changes temporarily persistent.
+operation, which is used to pre-commit the current transaction and make data changes temporarily persistent.
 After you pre-commit a transaction, you can proceed to commit or roll back the transaction.
 If your StarRocks cluster breaks down after a transaction is pre-committed, you can still proceed to commit the transaction after your StarRocks cluster is restored to normal.

 NOTE